earlbellinger/mesa-summer-school-2022/source/maxilab.rst

 When all the data are collected, we'll combine them to create a map of the instability strip boundaries in the Hertzsprung-Russell diagram.

+.. admonition:: *Optional* Open-Source Development

+   Wouldn't it be great if MESA were able to output some asteroseismic quantities by default in its history and profile files?
+   Then one could simply add, for example, ``large_frequency_separation`` to ``history_columns.list`` and MESA would call GYRE to perform this calculation — without needing to modify ``run_star_extras.f``.

+   Let's modify MESA's source code to calculate the some of these quantities, such as the large frequency separation or the period of the fundamental mode.
+   Then, let's open a [pull request](https://docs.mesastar.org/en/release-r22.05.1/developing/contributing.html#pull-requests) on the MESA GitHub to share our modifications with the wider MESA community.

+   A tutorial for modifying MESA's source and adding calculations that are then output into the history/profile files can be found [here](https://docs.mesastar.org/en/release-r22.05.1/developing/common_tasks.html#history-profile-output).

+   This task is intended to be done collaboratively.
+Communicate on Slack with others who are working on this.
+Distribute tasks, such as (a) creating the history column outputs, (b) calling GYRE within MESA, and (c) creating an appropriate ``test_suite`` case.
+Anyone who attempts this task will be credited by name on the pull request.